Forklift: Marina forklifts

 These lifts are found in places like marinas and boat storage facilities.
 Featuring tall masts, heavy counterweights, and special paint to resist seawater-induced corrosion, they are used to lift boats in and out of storage racks.
 Once out, the forklift can place the boat into the water, as well as remove it when the boating activity is finished.
 Marina forklifts are unique among most other forklifts in that they feature a "negative lift" cylinder.
 This type of cylinder allows the forks to actually descend lower than ground level.
 Such functionality is necessary, given that the ground upon which the forklift operates is higher than the water level below.
 Additionally, marina forklifts feature some of the longest forks available, with some up to 24 feet long.
 The forks are also typically coated in rubber to prevent damage to the hull of the boats that rest on them.

 Omnidirectional trucks

 Omnidirectional technology (such as Mecanum wheels) can allow a forklift truck to move forward, diagonally and laterally, or in any direction on a surface.
-An omnidirectional wheel system is able to rotate the truck 360 degrees in its own footprint or strafe sideways without turning the truck cabin.
+An omnidirectional wheel system is able to strafe sideways without turning the truck cabin and allow for more forklifts to be able to rotate 360 degrees within its own footprint.